Rules & Regulation

 The escort boat must attempt to maintain a constant position to station the swimmer at or in front of the hub of the escort boat.

 Swimmers can swim any style: any type of front crawl, breaststroke, backstroke or butterfly.
 The swimming styles must comply with FINA’s rules.
+A swim style must be chosen before the crossing starts.

 Each leg counts as a single cross in identical crossings.